knpuniversity/javascript/knpu/ep3-webpack/production-build.md

 [[[ code('cc717660bc') ]]]

 ***TIP
 This is for Webpack 4 or higher.
-At first install `terser-webpack-plugin` and then use the following configuration
+At first, install `terser-webpack-plugin` and then use the following configuration

 ```javascript